-The Nursing Associate is a new generic nursing role in England that bridges the gap between Healthcare Support Workers and Registered Nurses, to deliver hands-on, person-centred care as part of the nursing team.
+The Nursing Associate bridges the gap between Healthcare Support Workers and Registered Nurses, to deliver hands-on, person-centred care as part of the nursing team.
 They are members of the nursing team, who have gained a Nursing Associate Foundation Degree awarded by a Nursing and Midwifery Council (NMC) approved provider, typically involving two years of higher-level study.

-The role has been introduced to help build the capacity of the nursing workforce and the delivery of high-quality care while supporting nurses and wider multidisciplinary teams to focus on more complex clinical duties.
-The programme will prepare Trainee Nursing Associates to work with people of all ages and in a variety of settings in health and social care.
+The role helps build the capacity of the nursing workforce and the delivery of high-quality care while supporting nurses and wider multidisciplinary teams to focus on more complex clinical duties.
+The programme prepares Trainee Nursing Associates to work with people of all ages and in a variety of settings in health and social care.
 The role also provides a progression route into graduate-level nursing.

 The Nursing Associate is a protected title in law and the role is regulated in England by the NMC, which means that you can only be employed into the role if you are qualified and registered as a nursing associate.
 More information about how the role will be regulated is available on the NMC website.

 Pay and benefits

 Your standard working week will be around 37.5 hours and may include a mix of shifts, such as nights, early starts, evenings and weekends.
 As a trainee nursing associate, you’ll usually be paid on band 3 of the Agenda for Change (AFC) pay system, with qualified nursing associates usually employed on band 4.

 You’ll also have access to our generous pension scheme and health service discounts, as well as 27 days of annual leave, plus bank holidays, which increases the longer you’re in service.